sysco-middleware/sysco-middleware.github.io/_posts/2019-02-27-Extending-Sesam-integration-platform-with-custom-data-sink-service.md

 We are going to use Python in this post, but you may use programming language of your choice.

 ## Let's start
-We are going to run Azure Service bus sink service in isolated environment, so we don't need to deal with such things as authentication.
-In such case all required information needed for service configuration must be provided through environmental variables.
-You may also use [Sesam vault](https://docs.sesam.io/security.html#secrets-manager) known as _Sesam secret manager_ to provide for example credentials without exposing them.
+We are going to run Azure Service bus sink service in isolated environment, so we don't need to deal with things such as authentication.
+In such a case, all required information needed for service configuration must be provided through environmental variables.
+You can also use [Sesam Environment Variables](https://docs.sesam.io/configuration.html#environment-variables) or [Sesam vault](https://docs.sesam.io/security.html#secrets-manager) known as _Sesam secret manager_ to provide for example credentials without exposing them.

 To connect to Azure Service Bus using SAS authentication schema we will need:
 ```python